NOVEL CORONAVIRUS (COVID-19) UPDATE

 |Total vaccinations administered in NSW

-Of the 304 locally acquired cases reported to 8pm last night, 83 are from Hunter New England Local Health District (LHD), 38 are from Murrumbidgee LHD, 36 are from South Western Sydney LHD, 22 are from Mid North Coast LHD, 22 are from Sydney LHD, 18 are from South Eastern Sydney LHD, 18 are from Western Sydney LHD, 15 are from Illawarra Shoalhaven LHD, 13 are from Northern Sydney LHD, 11 are from Southern NSW LHD, seven are from Western NSW LHD, six are from Nepean Blue Mountains LHD, three are from Central Coast LHD, two are in a correctional setting, one is from Northern NSW LHD, one is from Far West LHD, and eight are yet to be assigned to an LHD.
+Of the 268 locally acquired cases reported to 8pm last night, 54 are from Hunter New England Local Health District (LHD), 52 are from Murrumbidgee LHD, 41 are from South Western Sydney LHD, 29 are from Sydney LHD, 21 are from Western Sydney LHD, 13 are from Mid North Coast LHD, 12 are from Nepean Blue Mountains LHD, 11 are from South Eastern Sydney LHD, eight are from Illawarra Shoalhaven LHD, seven are from Southern NSW LHD, four are from Central Coast LHD, three are from Northern Sydney LHD, three are from Far West LHD, one is from Western NSW LHD, one is from Northern NSW LHD, and eight are yet to be assigned to an LHD.

-NSW Health’s ongoing sewage surveillance program has detected fragments of the virus that causes COVID-19 in sewage samples collected from across NSW, including Leeton in southern NSW and Inverell in northern NSW.
+NSW Health’s ongoing sewage surveillance program has detected fragments of the virus that causes COVID-19 in sewage samples collected from across NSW, including Mullumbimby, Quirindi, Coonabarabran, Nyngan, Corowa and Holbrook.

 Everyone in these areas is urged to monitor for the onset of symptoms, and if they appear, to immediately be tested and isolate until a negative result is received.

 If you haven’t received a COVID-19 vaccination yet, please don’t delay.
-Even if you have had COVID-19 and recovered, you can get vaccinated.
+Even if you have had COVID-19 and recovered, you should get vaccinated.

 If you are directed to get tested for COVID‑19 or self-isolate at any time, you must follow the rules whether or not the venue or exposure setting is listed on the NSW Health website.